menu

 Demographics

-The population of Foster is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.20% of adults in Foster have a bachelor's degree or even advanced degree.
+The education level of Foster citizens is very high relative to the national average among all cities (21.84%): 37.20% of adults in Foster have a bachelor's degree or even advanced degree.

 The per capita income in Foster in 2022 was $42,667, which is lower middle income relative to Rhode Island, and upper middle income relative to the rest of the US.
 This equates to an annual income of $170,668 for a family of four.